 The Blugold Commitment is a partnership of students, faculty and staff, and alumni and friends to preserve and enhance the distinctive UW-Eau Claire undergraduate experience.
 It asks students to lead the way by investing in more of the high-impact educational experiences that prepare them to succeed when they graduate.
 It asks faculty and staff to commit to providing an integrated curriculum and more experiential learning.
 And it asks alumni and friends to commit to raising more scholarship funds to keep the UW-Eau Claire degree accessible and affordable for qualified students.
-Click see a Blugold Commitment Powerpoint on the benefits of the program.
+Click to view a Blugold Commitment Powerpoint on the benefits of the program.

 On Feb.
 5, 2010, the UW System Board of Regents approved the University of Wisconsin-Eau Claire’s proposal for the Blugold Commitment.
 The proposal calls for a $1,200 increase to undergraduate differential tuition ($300 per academic year), phased in over four years and beginning in fall 2010.
 Click to view a timeline of Blugold Differential Tuition by year.

 Q:Why was the Blugold Commitment necessary?